z503722728/MemoryMesh/README.md

 3. The server should show as connected

 ## Known Issues
 1. You may occasionally see messages like "Error executing code: MCP error -32603: MCP error -32603: Error processing tool call: location "..." not found" enabled for debugging.
 These do not affect functionality.
 The AI attempts to locate existing nodes before updating them, and if none are found, it will create them after the error message.
+2. AI doesn't like to delete nodes, unless instructed directly.
+Looking for a prompt to properly instruct it.
+3. Occasionally AI adds information in generic metada field that fits better in set properties, you can try `additionalProperties: false` to prevent that.

 ## Contribution
 This project is a personal exploration into integrating structured data with AI reasoning capabilities.
 Contributions, feedback, and ideas are welcome to push it further or inspire new projects.